UCLA hits 4 HRs, rolls past Oklahoma 16-3 in Game 1

 “Being able to have the ability to score the runs and not have Rachel be in the whole game was an ideal plan,” UCLA coach Kelly Inouye-Perez said.
 “It’s huge.
 A lot of things came together tonight.”

 A day after hitting a dramatic walk-off homer, Garcia cranked one of UCLA’s four home runs against Oklahoma.
-The Bruins cranked out 16 hits against the Sooners, who entered the night leading the nation in earned run average.
+The Bruins blasted 16 hits against the Sooners, who entered the night leading the nation in earned run average.
+It’s a game the Sooners would like to put behind them, too.

 “First, I have to give absolute credit to UCLA,” Oklahoma coach Patty Gasso said.
 “They cleaned our clocks.
 There’s no tiptoeing around it.
 That’s the bottom line.
 There’s nothing in our game that worked tonight.
 It’s very atypical of this team.”